jeffgennari/lg24devsecops/README.md

 scan, and coveralls.io should show a report on code coverage from the tests.

+#### GitHub Actions
+If you would like to try a different pipeline, GitHub Actions is configured for manual builds. in the directory `.github/workflows/manual.yml`.
+This pipeline is run manually by pressing `Actions > Run Workflow` from the repository settings.
+You should inspect the `manual.yml` file because it has a number of dependencies that must be satisfied.
+In particular, SonarCloud you to set a SONAR_TOKEN for the project.
+To set this token, do the following
+    * In your GitHub repository, go to `Settings > Secrets > Actions` and create a new secret with the following details:
+    * In the Name field, enter SONAR_TOKEN
+    * in the Value field, enter the hash that Jeff provides.

+When you run the workflow, you will see the SonarCloud analysis in SonarCloud (e.g. https://sonarcloud.io/summary/overall?id=jgennari-2023-devsecops-example).
+Simiarlly, you will see the Coveralls report in the Coveralls website (e.g. https://coveralls.io/github/jeffgennari/lg23devsecops).
+The specific URLs may change to reflect your account.

 #### Extension
 You should notice that the code is not 100% covered by tests.
 Use the